mali-erel/TubbyVoyage/README.md

-This project is our team project for the 'Fundamentals of Programming II'on TED University
+This project is our team project for the 'Fundamentals of Programming II'